Arraignment Delayed Again For Accused Gunman In Deadly Orange Mass Shooting As He Remains Hospitalized

 Many mourners stopped by the scene to pay their respects to the people who were killed in the shooting.

-The shooting occurred around 5:30 p.m. on Friday, April on the second floor of the office building at 202 West Lincoln Avenue.
+The shooting occurred around 5:30 p.m.
+Friday, on the second floor of the office building at 202 West Lincoln Avenue.
 Gonzalez was armed with a semi-automatic handgun, prosecutors said.

 The victims were identified as 50-year-old Luis Tovar, 28-year-old Jenevieve Raygoza, 9-year-old Matthew Farias, and Leticia Solis.